CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution/review_guide.md

 # Review guidelines

 All contributions to the CABLE land surface model will be reviewed before inclusion in the model.
-The review process is intended to check that:
+The review is intended to ensure submissions to CABLE are of the best quality and integrate correctly within the CABLE's code design.

+The review process checks that:

 - [the coding standards][coding-standards] have been applied
 - the documentation is understandable and follows at least the [minimum requirements][doc-min-req]